mishudark/eventhus/README.md

 }
 ```

 At the beginning we create the `CreateAccount` command,  it contains an anonymous struct field of type `eventhus.BaseCommand`.
 This means `CreateAccount` automatically acquires all the methods of `eventhus.BaseCommand`.
+Also you can define custom fields in this case `Owner` contains the info about the owner of an account

 # Event Store